Smamorti/thesis/README.md

 - Maybe write script reduceTuple which handles applying the cuts to one bkg/sign source at a time and saves results in a new .root file, special for this bkg/sign source.
 This makes for easier parallelization.
 - Remake cutflow table
 - Improve plotter script (now using TList of hists)
-- Make it such that `makeHists.py` is able to assign different bkg/signal source files to one and the same histogram
 - Scatterplots BDT/NN: for learning rate maybe x axis in logscale
+- Make it such that the cutflow script can handle multiple files for the same bkg/signal source and then re-run it

 ## Recently done